top of page

 Making the Marriage "Legal"

-The second option is to tie your own knot and have a self-uniting ceremony!
-Pennsylvania is one of few states where you can have a self-uniting wedding license, only requiring signatures from at least 2 witnesses of the event.
-All you have to do is tell the clerk at the courthouse that you'd like a self-uniting marriage license and mail it back in afterward, just as you would any other marriage license.
-With this, you can state your own vows and ask your important guests to participate in your ceremony with readings or other wedding traditions.
+The second option is to do it yourself with a self-uniting ceremony!
+In Pennsylvania, you can get a self-uniting wedding license, which just needs signatures from at least two witnesses.
+Just let the courthouse clerk know you want this type of license and mail it back afterward, just like any other marriage license.
+This way, you can say your own vows and even have your guests join in with readings or other traditions.

 Couple eloping at the Boulder Field in Hickory Run State Park Pennsylvania